 From 2005–2009, while on leave from the Army, he completed a Ph.D. in Music Composition at UCLA, during which time he was Assistant Conductor of The Choir of St. Matthew’s Parish and Composer-in-Residence for St. Matthew’s Music Guild.
 His Water Scenes for Clarinet and Chamber Orchestra may be heard on the orchestra’s CD, Music from the Left Coast.

 Upon reentering the Armed Forces in 2009, he directed the U.S. Army Field Band and was Army Bands Liaison Officer to U.S. Army Central Command in the Middle East.
-He is presently Commander and Conductor of the U.S. Army Europe Band and Chorus in Sembach, Germany.
+Having achieved the rank of Lieutenant Colonel, he is presently Commander and Conductor of the U.S. Army Europe Band and Chorus in Sembach, Germany.

 Units under his direction have performed at the 2016 Royal Edinburgh Military Tattoo and D-Day commemorations at Normandy, have toured in France, Italy, and the Netherlands, and have appeared at hundreds of Army-sponsored events throughout Central Europe.